pandagardenio/frontend-course/sessions/assignment/readme.md

 We are going to do a weather app.

 ### Assignment bootstrap app
-You will be provided with the skeleton of a React app, with some already done components that you are going to be able to use.
+You will be provided with the skeleton of a React app, with some already done utilities.
+You have a description of them in the App.js file, explaining what they day and how to use them.
-TO BE EXPLAINED THE DIFFERENT COMPONENTS

 ### Assignment weather endpoints
 You are also going to have available two endpoints in order to fetch weather data from an API.